 Academic Profile : Faculty

-Richard Alan Barlow is an Associate Professor at NTU and a former Academic Director of the Trieste Joyce School.
+Richard Alan Barlow is an Associate Professor at NTU, a member of the Board of Trustees of the International James Joyce Foundation, and a former Academic Director of the Trieste Joyce School.
 He received his MA and MLitt from the University of Aberdeen and his PhD from Queen’s University Belfast.
+During 2025, Richard will be based at the University of St Andrews as an Associate Lecturer in Scottish Literature.

 Richard's most recent book - Modern Irish and Scottish Literature: Connections, Contrasts, Celticisms - was published by Oxford University Press in 2023.
 His first book, The Celtic Unconscious: Joyce and Scottish Culture, was published by University of Notre Dame Press in 2017.
-He is currently co-editing a collection titled Finnegans Wake - Human and Nonhuman Histories, which is forthcoming with Edinburgh University Press in 2024.
+He has also co-edited a collection with Paul Fagan titled Finnegans Wake - Human and Nonhuman Histories, which was published by Edinburgh University Press in 2024.

-Richard will be giving a keynote presentation at the XXIX International James Joyce Symposium, to be held at the University of Glasgow in 2024.
-Richard has also been an invited speaker at the Oxford Modern and Contemporary Literature Research Seminar, the Trieste Joyce School, and the Vienna Irish Studies and Cultural Theory Summer School.
-He has given invited lectures at the James Joyce Centre in Dublin, the University of Aberdeen, Concordia University, the University of Dundee, the University of Edinburgh, and the University of Glasgow.
+Richard was a plenary speaker at the XXIX International James Joyce Symposium, held at the University of Glasgow in June 2024.
+Richard has also been an invited speaker at the Trieste Joyce School and the Vienna Irish Studies and Cultural Theory Summer School.
+He has given invited lectures at the James Joyce Centre in Dublin, the University of Aberdeen, the University of Dundee, the University of Edinburgh, the University of Glasgow, and the University of Oxford.

-Dr Barlow is an international affiliate member of the Scottish Revival Network and an Outer International Assessment Board member for the Government of Ireland Postgraduate Scholarship and Postdoctoral Fellowship programmes.
-He is also a reviewer for James Joyce Quarterly.
+Dr Barlow is an Assessment Board member for Research Ireland and he is an international affiliate member of the Scottish Revival Network.
+He is also a peer reviewer for Irish University Review and James Joyce Quarterly.

 Irish Studies